Monument Valley Road Trip

 View from the Monument Valley Visitor’s Center.

-If you’re looking for adventure, it’s also possible to take back-country ATV or horseback rides through Monument Valley.
-Outfitters are located along the perimeter of the parking lot & will let you know available times & pricing.
-We tried to book online in advance, but that was a bit difficult ~ I’d recommend just doing it in person.
-Know that when you’re in Monument Valley, you’re on tribal land ~ so plan to take it easy on the speed!
-But who needs to speed when you’ve got views like this?
+If you’re looking for adventure, check out back-country ATV rides or horseback riding through Monument Valley.
+Outfitters are located right in parking lot, & will let you know available times & pricing.
+We tried to book online in advance, but that was tricky.
+I’d recommend doing it in person; things are pretty informal here.

 Monument Valley Visitor's Center